Commander Adept Nemo

 - Ragman helps with Arcane Accumulator; Deceleration mitigates losses to sac pawn.
 Greatly improves the damage output of Stormguard who greatly improve Death Field with 2" melee range.

 - Tactical Arcanist Corps - Can fully fuel Arcane Accumulator on their own, and provide a much-needed smoke wall in the process.
 Single-wound and SPD4 severely limits their utility, though.
+Luckily they're cheap at 5 points.

 - Alexia Ciannor & the Risen - Fuels arcane accumulator, do not need Murdoch, and require no caster assistance; a cheap infantry option, Risen make great sparknodes and eleaps fuel Stir the Dead nicely.